abetusk/dev/projects/laser-spike/laser-spike.md

 connections to break.
 Since the laser diodes are connected by a small JST 1.25mm connector, the connector should disengage rather than wire snapping or housing cracking.
-In this case, the connection can be re-established by re-connecting the laser diode to it's cable but it keeps getting disconnected, it might be good to choose a different connection scheme so that normal movement won't put as much strain on the connection.
+In this case, the connection can be re-established by re-connecting the laser diode to it's cable.

+If the laser diode connection keeps getting disconnected, it might be good to choose a different connection, either positioning the cable differently, soldering an extension cable onto it or swapping connections with a neighboring laser diode, so that normal movement won't put as much strain on the connection.

 Conclusion
 ---